-Chris began gardening more than 35 years ago with metal coffee cans for pots and coleus the only plant she grew.
-Now she writes about garden life: the how-to, make-believe and true-life stories.
-Chris’ muse is at home at this bloggy place called Stay Gardening, for new backyard gardeners and longtime plant collectors alike.
+Chris began gardening more than 30 years ago with metal coffee cans for pots and coleus the only plant she grew.
+Now she writes about gardening: the how-to, make-believe and true-life stories.
+Chris’ muse lives here at this bloggy place called Stay Gardening, for new backyard gardeners and longtime plant collectors alike.

-Chris has moved her pots and plants, again.
-She waved good-bye to the low desert of Arizona and now writes her stories back in Indiana’s Midwest.
-Wherever she has lived, from her native Wisconsin through Ohio, Pennsylvania, and a long time ago in Germany, Chris has grown potted gardens inside and out.
+Chris has moved her pots and plants and now writes her stories in the low desert of Arizona.
+Wherever she has lived, from her native Wisconsin through Midwestern Ohio, Chris has grown potted gardens inside and out.
+She shares her plant life with her husband and their Dachshund rambling on through their patio garden.

 Chris Eirschele has had a professional membership with the Garden Writers Association since 2006.

-Chris’ most recent work may be found at Decoded Plants and through her latest book, The Kid-Gardener’s Planting Book for Parents wrote for adults with kids who want to garden.
+Chris’ current work may be found at Decoded Plants and through her newest ebook, The Kid-Gardener’s Planting Book for Parents where her writing focused parents and other caregivers with kids who want to garden.

 Home Gardening to Horticultural to Garden Travel in Many Media

 From Ohio Gardener, editor Michelle Byrne Walsh comments, “Chris Eirschele’s gardening articles always include lots of specific hands-on information, but the writing is breezy and easy to follow.
 I enjoy the way she approaches many different topics and ideas.”
-Chris was a contributing writer for Ohio Gardener and Missouri Gardener, publications of State-by-State Gardening.
-She looks forward to being published in Pennsylvania Gardener in 2017.
+Chris was a contributing writer for Ohio Gardener, a magazine publication of State-by-State Gardening.

-Chris has been published in a variety of print and online magazines.
+Chris has been published in a random collection of print and online magazines.
 She was a contributor on garden topics in Ohio’s travel magazine, Over the Back Fence.
-Then in 2009, she created two distinctly different takes from her visit to St. Luke’s Medical Center’s healing garden in Milwaukee.
-Each was published, one in the December issue of Milwaukee Magazine and one in Suite101.com “Healing Garden at St. Luke’s Hospital Milwaukee.”
+In 2009, she created two distinctly different takes on St. Luke’s Medical Center’s healing garden in Milwaukee, where she visited, which were published; in the December issue of Milwaukee Magazine and on Suite101.com “Healing Garden at St. Luke’s Hospital Milwaukee.”

 Geared towards horticultural professionals, Greenhouse Grower published two articles in 2011, written by Chris.
 It brought her in contact with then editor, Delilah Onofrey saying, “It has been a pleasure working with Chris as an author.
 I also love her tagline or slogan– Stay Gardening!”